5/8/2025

 Robert Todd

 Hi, guys.
-First one, set my follow-on to Chris's.
-In the past, the manager has been very supportive of the BDC in terms of waiving fees in order to allow NII to meet the dividend, even if while we were going through some transition periods before.
-So I take it from the commentary here that we should know, or investors should no longer expect the manager to waive fees to make that, and it's just gonna be the spillover issue and no fee waivers to be expected in, in voluntary fee waivers.
-Obviously there's look backs and there's catch-ups and there's various other things, but is that a reasonable conclusion to your comments?
+Just first one, send my follow-on to Chris.
+I mean, in the past, the manager has been very supportive of the BDC in terms of waiving fees in order to allow NII to meet the dividend, even if, you know, while we were going through some transition periods before.
+So I take it from the commentary here that we should no, or investors should no longer expect the manager to waive fees to make that, and it's just going to be the spillover. issue and no fee waivers to be expected in, yeah, voluntary fee waivers.
+Obviously there's look backs and there's catch ups and there's various other things, but is that a reasonable conclusion to your comments?

 speaker